kumarayush07ak/URL-Shoterner/README.md

 # URL-Shoterner
-HSotr your long and messy url
+Short your long and messy url